strmprivacy/docs/docs/03-quickstart/03-data-connectors/02-azure.md

 3. The **client (application) ID** of the Azure AD application used to access the container.
 4. The **client secret** of the service principal used to authenticate with the AAD application.

-### Create the data connector {#create-data-connector}
+### Create the data connector

-You can create the data connector with the following command, providing a name, the container name, and the other required flags:
+An Azure Blob Storage Data Connector can be created with the following command, providing a name, the container name, and the other required flags:

 ```bash